-Regulatory Compliance
+C-1 Regulatory Compliance

-The CSW2012-X has been tested and listed to UL 458, 5th Edition (Power Converters/Inverters for use in the US; and is also certified to CSA C22.2 No. 107.1-01 (General Use Power Supplies) for use in Canada.
-It has been tested and certified to these product safety standards by Intertek Testing Services (known as ETL), which is a Nationally Recognized Testing Laboratory (NRTL).
-NRTL's are qualified organizations that meet Occupational Safety and Health Administration (OSHA) regulations to perform independent safety testing and product certification.
+The CMW3012H has been tested and listed to UL 458, (Power Converters/ Inverters for use in the US; and certified to CSA C22.2 No. 107.1 (General Use Power Supplies) for use in Canada.
+Intertek Testing Services (known as ETL), a Nationally Recognized Testing Laboratory (NRTL), has tested and certified the CMW3012H to product safety standards.
+NRTL's meet Occupational Safety and Health Administration's (OSHA) regulations to perform independent safety testing and product certification.